 Villa | 4 bedrooms | sleeps 8

 The villa is located right outside the picturesque hamlet of Iano, whose origins date back to the Etruscan times.
-This is the territory of Montaione which lies on the triangle of the provinces of Pisa, Florence and Siena, ideal starting point to visit S. Gimignano, Volterra and the most beautiful artistic Tuscan cities which can be easily reached by car.
+This is the territory of Montaione which lies on the triangle of the provinces of Pisa, Florence and Siena, ideal starting point to visit S. Gimignano, Volterra and the most beautiful Tuscan artistic cities which can easily be reached by car.

 The refreshing pool for the exclusive use of the clients at Villa Valentina offers enchanting views of the countryside, also enjoyable from the most part of the windows of the villa.

-Accommodation: Villa Valentina is an idyllic place where you can completely relax amongst olive trees.
+ACCOMMODATION: Villa Valentina is an idyllic place where you can completely relax amongst olive trees.

 Completely on the ground floor the villa is 205 square meters and it has three entrance doors with direct access to the garden.